 One of Langston Hughes’s best and short dream poems , The Dream Keeper asserts that dreams are fragile and in dire need of protection.
 The speaker is addressing the dreamers―people who have hope and goals of a better future―and telling them to bring all of their dreams to him.
 He metaphorically calls these dreams “heart melodies.”
 It shows that dreams are very important and valuable for one’s survival.
 But they are also delicate and easy to spoil or destroy.
 Therefore, he invites the dreamers to bring their dreams to him.
 He will keep them away from the painful outside influences and also protect them from the brutality of the world.

 The metaphor ‘too-rough fingers’ refers to the harsh realities of life, all those realities that intend to destroy the hope of the people.
-Here, Hughes has personified the world as an enemy who discourages others for having a dream.
+Here, Hughes has personified the world as an enemy who discourages others from having a dream.

 7. My People by Langston Hughes